jjvanzon/Circular-Language-Spec-Plans/done/2019-08-0-scoping-notes.md

 Experiment 3.0 Strategy is pretty much done.
 Experiment 3.0 Requirements: change coloring and formatting.

-That does not take away I want to split topics in these planning docs between language design one one end and programming at the other.
+That might not take away I want to split topics in these planning docs between language design one one end and programming at the other.

 #### 2020-02-23 Done Reading Experiment 3.0 Strategy